doggan/diablogl/README.md

 1. The DiabloGL client, running in a web browser, sends HTTP requests to the `mpq-server` and receives binary data (textures, map data, etc) in the response.
   * The client uses the [diablo-file-formats](https://github.com/doggan/diablo-file-formats) package to handle converting the raw binary data into easy to use run-time data structures.
   * All game logic is implemented directly by the client.
-1. (Optional) For multi-player gameplay, a dedicated server (tentatively called DiabloGL-Server), handles routing of all client packets.
+1. (Optional) For multi-player gameplay, a dedicated server handles routing of all client packets.

 ## Progress
 At the time of this writing, this project is in its very early stages.
 Various pieces and core functionality are working, but there is no gameplay yet.

-### Done
+### Working
 * MPQ data streaming over http + file loading.
 * Town map rendering and collisions.
 * Character rendering and animations.